athomasq/athomasq.github.io/navigation/consulting.md

 * I specialize in helping firms that have historically been more fundamentals-driven in their approach, use data -- especially new sources of data and new use cases for data -- more effectively across every aspect of their investing operations.

-* I work primarily with large public markets investors -- hedge funds, asset managers, investment banks, pension plans -- but have also consulted across PE, VC, and other asset classes.
+* I work primarily with large public markets investors -- hedge funds, asset managers, investment banks, pension plans, sovereign wealth funds -- but have also consulted across PE, VC, and other asset classes.
 I occasionally work with sell-side research and consulting firms.

 ## Practice Areas